Christopher Cabaldon

-Christopher L. Cabaldon (born November 12, 1965) is a Filipino-American politician who is a member of the California State Senate for the 3rd district, serving since 2024.
+Christopher L. Cabaldon (born November 12, 1965) is a member of the California State Senate for the 3rd district (Solano, Yolo, Napa, Sonoma, Contra Costa, and Sacramento counties), serving since 2024.
+He is the first Filipino-American Senator in California history.
 He previously served as mayor of West Sacramento from 1998 to 2020, where was the longest-serving mayor in the city's history.
-He also represents the State of California on the Western Interstate Commission on Higher Education.

 He is a member of the Democratic Party.

-As mayor, he served as Vice President of the National Conference of Democratic Mayors and Chair of U.S. Conference of Mayors' Jobs, Education, and Workforce Committee.
-He is openly gay.
+The former California State Route 275 was renamed Cabaldon Parkway in 2022.
+Originally US Highway 40, Cabaldon Parkway is the western extension of Capitol Mall across the Tower Bridge, connecting West Sacramento and downtown Sacramento to US 50.

 Early life

 Enrolling as a founding pupil at the Center for Enriched Studies, the first magnet school in Los Angeles and the centerpiece of the district's voluntary integration program instituted following a court finding of racial segregation, Christopher Cabaldon first became involved in politics as a seventh-grader, speaking at conferences and in media interviews on the subject of desegregation.
 He became student body president at the school.

 Cabaldon earned his BS in Environmental Economics at the University of California, Berkeley, where he was student body vice president.
 He earned a master's degree in Public Policy and Administration at California State University, Sacramento in its founding class, where he later taught as an adjunct faculty member, received the institution's "Distinguished Service Award," and later was appointed as a tenured faculty member to one of the university's first endowed chairs.